avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates

+##### Sept 14th, 2021:

+​	Today I'm trying to track down the problem of the browser freezing during video and audio streaming.
+It seems to happen very soon after viewing the stream, though sometimes it happens much later, so I think my original guess of a memory leak or full buffer is incorrect.

+​	I also tried viewing it on a different browser (Edge) and discovered a different problem - the login page wasn't being retrieved.
+This just turned out to be an incorrect setting in the nginx.conf file - was an easy fix.
+After that, the same problem occurred.
+Again, all JavaScript logging suddenly stopped and I was unable to obtain any information - just a complete freeze.

 ##### Sept 9-11th, 2021:

 I've done it! (sort of).
 Earlier in the week I decided that my best shot would be to use FFMPEG to stream audio, and it took me a few days but I finally got things to work (mostly).
 The following log spans a few days, but I don't remember exactly what happened which day - it's all kind of a blur at this point.